ngblaylock/documentation/other/linux.md

 # Linux Ubuntu

 Repurpose an old computer that is slow with Linux.
-Adding Linux isn't super easy to do, but there are a ton of good YouTube tutorials for it
+Adding Linux isn't super easy to do, but there are a ton of good YouTube tutorials for it.

 ## Step 1 - Create a Bootable USB